fordevoted/3DComputer_Graphics_ALG/README.md

 # 3DComputer_Graphics_ALG
-there are include 4 projects with computer graphics drawing or rendering algorithms.
+Implement 4 computer graphics drawing or rendering algorithms.
 # Introduction
  ## Proj1
 Proj 1 is a simple program can use mouse to click on monitor, then draw 2D shapes, such as line, dot, circle , polygon.
 This proj only use OpenGL method, drawDot, to complete and implement midpoint draw line alg.